Surveillance of Indian diplomats in Canada led to allegations around Sikh killing, official says

 The announcement quickly rippled across Canada, especially among people with ties to India.

-Sukhwinder Dhillon, a 56-year-old grocery store owner in Montreal, said he had a trip planned to his birthplace in India to see family and sort out his deceased father’s estate.
-Dhillon, who came to Canada in 1998, said he makes the trip back every two or three years, and he has lost two people in his immediate family since he was last home.
+Sukhwinder Dhillon, a 56-year-old grocery store owner in Montreal, said he had a trip planned to India to see family and sort out his deceased father’s estate.
+Dhillon, who came to Canada in 1998, said he makes the trip every two or three years and has lost two immediate family members since he was last home.

 Bagchi, the Indian foreign ministry spokesman, also called for a reduction in Canadian diplomats in India, saying they outnumbered Indian diplomats in Canada.

-“We have informed the Canadian government that there should be parity" in staffing, he said.

-The Canadian High Commission in New Delhi said Thursday that all its consulates in India are open and continue to serve clients.
-It said some of its diplomats had received threats on social media, prompting it to assess its “staff complement in India.”
-It added that Canada expects India to provide security for its diplomats and consular officers working there.
+The Canadian High Commission in New Delhi said Thursday that its consulates in India are open and continue to serve clients.
+It said some of its diplomats had received threats on social media, adding that Canada expects India to provide security for its diplomats and consular officers working there.

 On Wednesday, India warned its citizens to be careful when traveling to Canada because of "growing anti-India activities and politically condoned hate-crimes."

-While the active insurgency ended decades ago, the Indian government has warned that Sikh separatists are trying to stage a comeback and pressed countries like Canada, where Sikhs comprise over 2% of the population, to do more in stopping them.
+While the active insurgency ended decades ago, the Indian government has warned that Sikh separatists are trying to stage a comeback and pressed countries like Canada, where Sikhs comprise over 2% of the population, to do more to stop them.

 At the time of his killing, Nijjar was working to organize an unofficial Sikh diaspora referendum on independence from India.